Congratulations to HealthCare Academy Class of 2020!

 - Medical Assistant: 6-9 months of coursework

-- Home Care Provider: Two Weeks paid training or 100 hours of coursework
+- Home Care Provider with Career Advancement Tracks: 2 weeks paid training or 100 hours of coursework

 *Please note that eligibility requirements may apply to each track.
 Course offerings are subject to availability and unless otherwise noted are held during business hours.